-COMMENCEMENT CEREMONY
+GRADUATION CEREMONY

-The Cuyamaca College Commencement ceremony is held every May or June for students who graduated in the Fall of the previous year, and candidates for Spring and Summer graduation.
-Summer graduates must meet with a counselor to facilitate participation in the Commencement ceremony.

-Information regarding the Commencement ceremony is available in the Student Affairs Office.
+The Cuyamaca College Commencement ceremony is held each May or June, recognizing those students who have received their Associate Degrees and/or Certificates of Achievement the previous summer, fall and current spring semester.
+Information regarding the commencement ceremony is available in the Student Affairs Office.
 Students wishing to apply to receive a degree or certificate must file a Petition for Graduation in the Admissions and Records Office.
-Deadlines are printed in the catalog and class schedule.
+Deadlines are printed in the class schedule each semester.